×

 When we asked expats and global nomads about the quality of medical care in Ireland, they replied:

 "Healthcare services in Ireland are provided by both public and private providers.
 The public healthcare system is known as the Health Service Executive (HSE) and is funded by the government.
 It provides a range of services including primary care, hospital care, mental health services, and long-term care.
 The quality of public healthcare in Ireland is generally good, with a wide range of services available.
 Foreign residents in Ireland have access to the public healthcare system, however, they may need to pay a fee for certain services.
 Expats in Ireland can use the public healthcare system by registering with a local GP and paying the relevant fees.
-They may also be eligible for a medical card, which entitles them to free healthcare services," commented one expat who moved to Ireland.
+They may also be eligible for a medical card, which entitles them to free healthcare services," replied one expat when asked about moving to Ireland.

 What are medical services in Ireland like?